 You’ll turn left and go up the stairs (turning right along the flatter direction will take you to shelters that you drove past on your way in).

 You’ll turn left again, the sign isn’t there anymore.
 Going up/to the right will end you in the same place, it’s just a higher loop, but we saved our legs for splashing.

 Slowly, you’ll start to hear water and people and start descending, coming to water!

 There is a ford over the street, providing really shallow water for splashing.
 The deepest areas are right next to the road where the water splashes in, but most of it is barely shin-deep on my toddler (obviously it varies due to rainfall and water levels).

 Lots of pretty spots to scope out!
 We spent most of our time by the road, but it’s an easy creek to walk and explore.
 You can continue to walk up the road and check out different water crossings as well; I’d guess the ones in the middle are the least busy with the road being closed.

-My daughter found a toad and was super proud of spotting it; I enjoyed finding water bugs and their cool shadows (science behind the shadows here).
+My daughter found a toad and was super proud of spotting it; I enjoyed finding water bugs and their cool shadows (the science behind the shadows here).

 There were a ton of birds flying around, apparently cliff swallows.
 It was so fun to see their heads poking out!

 Ledges is one of our favorite places to get wet and spend an entire day, we will be back again soon, and I hope the maps make it easier for other people to visit even with the road closure!
-You can see pictures of our fall visit, sans water, in this post.
+You can see pictures of our fall visit, sans water, in the post below.